melchor629/Playbox.widget/README.md

 - Easy way to toggle the widget's visibility.
 - Easy way to position the widget on the screen.
 - Spiffy fade animations all over the place.
+- Show only one player, of your selection, or all available
 - Uses less CPU than original.
 - Uses a background service to detect song information.
 [See more](https://github.com/melchor629/Playbox.widget/blob/master/service/README.md)